fubinf/sedrila/docs/course_testing.md

 ## 1. Link checking

+One aspect of SeDriLa content checking is making sure that any hyperlinks to external resources work as expected.

+Such checking should be integrated into `sedrila author`, to be activated by a new option `--check-links`:

+- Link checking needs to follow redirects.
+- Not all links that work alright also result in HTTP 200 status.
+  `sedrila` should probably allow specifying a different (specifically expected for this particular link) status code.
+- Not all links that work from a technical point of view will also still contain the content the task designer expected it to contain.
+  `sedrila` should probably allow specifying a key text snipped that must be present in the response?
+  Or even require it?

+### Implementation for now

 External link validation is integrated into `sedrila author` using efficient HEAD requests with comprehensive reporting.

 ### Features: